Marak/wizard/README.md

 # wizard

-proof of concept configuration wizard
+a configuration tool for node.js apps.

 # usage